 Lean Acquisition Planning Canvas

-A lean canvas is a tool you can use in acquisition planning to help you brainstorm and prioritize different aspects of acquisition.
-Use the space below to take any notes on using the lean canvas in acquisition planning.
+A lean canvas is a tool you can use to create your acquisition strategy and acquisition plan.
+Use the space below to take notes during the presentation.
+You will be asked to use the lean canvas to complete activities in Release 3.